 Understanding that diagnosed diabetic retinopathy provides PCPs with a new level of information to help manage and control patients with diabetes, and knowing that this diagnostic exam is best for patient care, AHN realized they had to remove barriers for the patients in need of this test.
 From a financial perspective, AHN also recognized that the significant care gap could cause the organization to be penalized because it was not attaining Healthcare Effectiveness Data and Information Set (HEDIS) quality scores, had lower performance in ACO measures, and have less favorable positions with payer contracts due to lower STAR performance.

-To improve patient outcomes and help raise quality performance, AHN required an end-to-end solution to identify non-compliant patients, provide a simple patient exam experience with diagnostic capabilities, and activate referral, billing and reimbursement processes.
+To improve patient outcomes and help raise quality performance, American Health Network required an end-to-end solution to identify non-compliant patients, provide a simple patient exam experience with diagnostic capabilities, and activate referral, billing and reimbursement processes.

 Partnering with IRIS, AHN deployed an IRIS FDA Class II cleared Medical Device developed to help end preventable, permanent blindness caused by diabetic retinopathy.
 The AHN primary care group initially deployed the platform in four sites, with the goal of expanding to 24 clinics, reaching more than 85% of patients.

 The IRIS technology supports automated processes, and establishes clearly defined workflows, which allow the practices to easily institutionalize the diabetic retinopathy exam.
 The technology also provides a diagnostic solution and an EHR interface that delivers discrete, structured data to the medical record, improving quality.